jkiley129/Photos/README.md

 6. If you lose network connectivity after loading images from the network, the app will continue to display any images that were previously downloaded
 7. If the app is initially started without a network connection, you a label will appear on screen asking you to reconnect to the Internet.

 I hope you enjoy using the app!
+Any and all comments and suggestions are more than welcome!